Biosecurity Fundamentals: Pandemics Course – BlueDot Impact

 Running independent versions of the course

 Friends, workplace groups, student societies and other local organisations are welcome to run versions of our courses.
-Provided you follow our guidance, you can use the public curriculum.
+Provided you follow our guidance, you can use the public curriculum and these session plans.

 Any other questions?